skelk2001/rmafkernel/README.md

 https://doi.org/10.1016/j.ipl.2022.106336

-It is a kernelization algorithm for the rooted maximum agreement forest (rMAF) problem on two binary trees on the same set of taxa X.
+It is a kernelization algorithm for the rooted maximum agreement forest (rMAF) problem on two rooted binary trees on the same set of taxa X.

 It applies the reduction rules described in the article (subtree, chain, 3-2) to exhaustion.